 The importance of livestock animals is generating growth in the animal healthcare market owing to more people consuming meat and dairy products.
 The boom in population and a stable economy are expected to result in an increased demand for protein-rich foods, especially in developing regions.
 Animal health companies are well-positioned to address this growing emerging demand for higher-protein diets as well.

 The new types of diseases in animals and their subsequent transfer to humans via animal food product consumption and companionship are escalating the veterinary healthcare industry in Australia.
-The strategic decisions in the research and development activities of manufacturers are expected to positively impact the Australian veterinary healthcare market.
+The strategic decisions in the research and development activities of manufacturers are expected to positively impact the Australia veterinary healthcare market.

 Some of the key factors driving this market in Australia are: